Ric Ocasek: In other media

 Ocasek wrote a book of poetry in 1993 titled Negative Theatre.
 It was at one time expected to be incorporated into an album and multimedia incarnation of the same name, but those plans were dropped abruptly.
 For many years Ocasek had a hobby of making drawings, photo collages, and mixed-media art works which, in 2009, were shown at a gallery in Columbus, Ohio, as an exhibition called "Teahead Scraps".

-Ocasek had a cameo role as a beatnik painter in the John Waters film Hairspray (1988), and had a small part in the movie Made in Heaven (1987) in which he played a mechanic.
+Ocasek had a cameo appearance as a beatnik painter in the John Waters musical comedy film Hairspray (1988), and had a small part in the romantic fantasy comedy film Made in Heaven (1987) in which he played a mechanic.

 Ocasek stated in a 2005 interview in Rockline that he hated touring and was unlikely to do so again.
 He also stated he would not be reuniting with the Cars again, but gave the okay to his former bandmates to do so, with Todd Rundgren replacing him on vocals, using the name the New Cars.

 On April 17, 2006, Ocasek appeared on The Colbert Report and volunteered to put Todd Rundgren "on notice".
 He appeared again on the July 26, 2006, episode to cheers from the audience as he volunteered to lead a commando mission to "rescue" Stephen Jr., the baby eagle at the San Francisco Zoo named after Stephen Colbert.
 He also appeared again on April 18, 2007, in order to support his wife during her appearance on the show, after remarks that she found Colbert "extremely attractive".
 He has been mentioned many times in other episodes as well.
-The Cars, with Ocasek, appeared on The Colbert Report on August 9, 2011, to promote their new album, Move Like This.
+The Cars, with Ocasek, appeared on The Colbert Report on August 9, 2011, to promote their seventh and final studio album, Move Like This.

 In 2012, Ocasek released Lyrics and Prose, a complete collection of lyrics from his solo and Cars' albums.
 The book also contains prose and poetry never set to music, as well as previously unpublished photographs and artwork.